1999 FIFA Women's World Cup Group A

 Group A of the 1999 FIFA Women's World Cup took place from June 19 to 27, 1999.
 The group consisted of Denmark, Nigeria, North Korea and the hosts United States.

+Three of these teams were also drawn together in Group A of the next World Cup in 2003 (the exception was Denmark, whose place was taken by fellow Scandinavians Sweden).

 Standings

 Matches

 All times listed are local time.